chuanhao01/Tasker_Bot/backend/README.md

 ### Running unit test
 Again if you have set up the `.env` file correctly, you can run the unit test with `npm run unit`.

+### Running integration test
+Again if you have set up the `.env` file correctly, you can run the unit test with `npm run int`.